Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 2. Missing or hidden “Reject All” button

 French regulator CNIL fined Google €150 million partly because rejecting cookies required multiple clicks while accepting took just one.
-The reject option must be equally prominent and easy to use.
+The reject option must be equally prominent and require the same number of steps.
+If Accept is one click on the first layer, Reject must be too.

 3. Cookie walls that block content

 Forcing users to accept cookies to access your site generally violates the “freely given” requirement.
-The EDPB’s guidelines on consent specifically address this—consent isn’t free if there’s no real choice.
+The EDPB’s guidelines on consent specifically address this — consent isn’t free if refusing it means being locked out.

 4. Confusing language and dark patterns

 Using “Accept” as a bright green button and “Manage Preferences” as gray text creates unequal prominence.
-Both options must be visually equivalent.
+Both options must be visually equivalent — same size, similar color weight, same position in the hierarchy.

 5. Auto-accepting on scroll or timer